wwyxu/checkbox-workflow-react-challenge/README.md

 Pros: Simple to implement and quick
 Cons: Not good for extensibility, eg if we were to turn this into a collaborative app.
 Better to use a uuid (slower however)

-### Object Creation
+### Node Creation

-Previous implementation just simply creates a new object with essential an if else using clean e6 syntax
+Previous implementation just simply creates a new node with essentially an if else using clean e6 syntax
 Pros: Quick and easy to implement
-Cons: Difficult to maintain if we were to have many different new objects
+Cons: Difficult to maintain if we were to have many different new node types

-Factory Pattern:
+Factory Pattern: (Can alternatively implement this with a switch statement)
-Pros: Easy to implement to new nodes
+Pros: Easy to implement to new nodes simply by adding new schemas
-Cons: Longer to implement foundations, simply unnecessary if their aren't alot of different object types
+Cons: Longer to implement foundations, simply unnecessary if their aren't alot of different node types

 #### Modal Alternative Approaches

 - Current approach - Importing footer to each child node config so we can we can manage validation and state internally, whilst passing onsave to the footer.
-Quicket to implement but not the cleanest solution as we are passing footer multiple times to the same object.
+Quickest to implement but not the cleanest solution as we are passing footer multiple times to the same type of components.
 - Redux to manage state - Best solution long term, takes longer to implement but more scalable and maintainable, we can combine footer and modal together and change footer behaviour depending on the current node selected.
 - Alternative approach without redux - Lift state up from the nodemodal components, ex to workflow modal/modal and manage validation, state, saving there.
 Can use react context to make it a bit cleaner.
 Somewhere in the middle of the 2 above approaches in terms of time required to develop vs scalability/maintainability.